zhenda-hub/zhenda-hub.github.io/content/posts/bible_stu/bible-words.md

 ## James

+> These desires give birth to sinful actions.
+And when sin is allowed to grow, it gives birth to death.
+>
+> *(James 1:15 NLT)*

 > You say you have faith, for you believe that there is one God.
 Good for you!
 Even the demons believe this, and they tremble in terror.
 >